-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of National Research Corporation will be held on Thursday, May 8, 2014, at 9:00 A.M., local time, at our corporate offices located at 1245 Q Street, Lincoln, Nebraska 68508, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of National Research Corporation will be held on Thursday, May 7, 2015, at 9:00 A.M., local time, at our corporate offices located at 1245 Q Street, Lincoln, Nebraska 68508, for the following purposes:

-1. To elect two directors to hold office until the 2017 annual meeting of shareholders and until their successors are duly elected and qualified.

-2. To conduct an advisory vote to approve the compensation of our named executive officers as disclosed in the accompanying proxy statement.

-3. To consider and act upon such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. To elect two directors to hold office until the 2018 annual meeting of shareholders and until their successors are duly elected and qualified. - 2.
+To approve an amendment to the National Research Corporation 2004 Non-Employee Director Stock Plan, as amended; - 3.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for 2015. - 4.
+To conduct an advisory vote to approve the compensation of our named executive officers as disclosed in the accompanying proxy statement. - 5.
+To consider and act upon such other business as may properly come before the meeting or any adjournment or postponement thereof.

-The close of business on March 25, 2014, has been fixed as the record date for the determination of shareholders entitled to notice of, and to vote at, the meeting and any adjournment or postponement thereof.
+The close of business on March 11, 2015, has been fixed as the record date for the determination of shareholders entitled to notice of, and to vote at, the meeting and any adjournment or postponement thereof.